pdcGithub/my-javabean-generator/README.md

       This is the original folder path where the images are stored.
 This parameter is mutually exclusive with '-ifs'.
 When both appear, only the '-ifs' parameter is processed.
+    -ic, --input_content
+      This is a string or file path to be processed.
+    -ict, --input_content_type
+      This is the type of content that needs to be processed.
+      Possible Values: [FILE, TEXT]
     -jdn, --jdbc_driver_name
       The JDBC driver class name.
 For example: 'com.mysql.cj.jdbc.Driver'.
     -ju, --jdbc_url
       The JDBC connection URL.
 For example:
       'jdbc:mysql://127.0.0.1:3306/myspace_db'
+    -kl, --key_length
+      The key length required during encryption processing.
+The key length is generally above 1024.
+      Default: 0
     -max, --max_thread
       The maximum number of connections in the connection pool.
       Default: 40